 Bullying, harassment, victimisation and discrimination are not tolerated.
-We treat all our pupils and their parents fairly and with consideration and we expect them to respect the staff, the School and each other, in return.
+We treat all our pupils and their parents fairly and with consideration and we expect them to respect the staff, the school and each other, in return.
 All forms of bullying are unacceptable at our School and any instances will be recorded and, where appropriate, will result in disciplinary action.

-This policy applies to all pupils in the School and applies to actions undertaken by pupils both inside, and outside of the School.
+This policy applies to all pupils in both the Junior and Senior School and applies to actions undertaken by pupils both inside, and outside of the school.